Eliassj/Laska.jl/docs/src/index.md

 The package is currently divided into:

 - **LaskaCore**: Types, importing data, basic summary statistics
+- **LaskaStats:** Summary statistics and similar.
 - **LaskaPlot:** Plotting functions using Makie.

-Importing `Laska` will include all of the above.
+Importing `Laska` will include all of the above and reexport their functions.
 ```@contents
 ```